OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Install/Linux.md

 #### `makepkg` method {#manual-makepkg-method}

-1. Run the following commands
+1. Run the following commands in a terminal

     ```sh
     # Downloads the pkgbuild from the AUR.
     git clone https://aur.archlinux.org/opentabletdriver.git
-    # Changes into the correct directory and installs OpenTabletDriver
+    # Changes into the correct directory, pulls needed dependencies, then installs OpenTabletDriver
     cd opentabletdriver && makepkg -si
     # Clean up leftovers
     cd ..